gepcel/GisViewer/readme.txt

 1. Using F3 or Ctrl + Q in Total Commander to view ESRI shapefiles.
 2. For a shape file, there might be some or all of the following files with the same name and different extension: *.shp, *.shx, *.dbf, *.prj, *sbn, *.sbx.
 View any of these files, GisViewer will treat them as the same *shapefile*.
 Saves time to cautiously picking of the `*.shp` file.

-    > So if there's already other plugins to view files (like *.dfb), you might want to pay attension to the orders.
+    > So if there's already other plugins to view files (like *.dff), you might want to pay attension to the orders.
     > To avoid confusing with normal xml file, GisViewer doesn't accept *.shp.xml file for now.

 3. GisViewer can view the feature geometry in the `Map` tab.